gpadolina/TimeSeries-notes/TimeSeries/11 - AdvancedForecastingMethods.md

 #### Prediction intervals
 Unlike most of the methods, neural networks are not based on a well-defined stochastic model and so it is not straightforward to derive prediction intervals for the resultant forecasts.

+## Bootstrapping and bagging
+#### Bootstrapping time series
+We can generate new time series that are similar to our observed series, using another type of bootstrap.

+First, the time series is Box-Cox transformed and then decomposed into trend, seasonal, and remainder components using STL.
+Then we obtained shuffled versions of the remainder component to get boostrapped remainder series.
+Because there may be autocorrelation present in an STL remainder series, we cannot simply use the re-draw procedure.
+Instead, we use a blocked bootstrap, where contiguous sections of the time series are selected at random and joined together.
+These bootstrapped remainder series are added to the trend and seasonal components and the Box-Cox transformation is reverse to give variations on the original time series.